Calebagoha123/neural_net_from_scratch/README.md

 # neural_net_from_scratch

 I'm currently learning about neural networks and will be documenting my progress by building them with just numpy on this GitHub repo as I go deeper into building better networks.
-Check out my other [repo]() where I reimplement ML papers in pytorch.
+Check out my other repo [PaperTorch](https://github.com/Calebagoha123/PaperTorch) where I reimplement ML papers in pytorch.

 This network curently uses the `sigmoid function` as the activation function and the `cross entropy loss` as the cost function.
 The cross entropy performs better than the MSE/quadratic cost function because it 'fails fast'.
 Instead of taking small learning steps when model outputs are far from expected, it adjusts the weights and biases much quicker.